eterevsky/kolmogorov/README.md

 ### Turing machine with output counter

 A Turing machine on a binary tape with an extra ouput tape.
 Each transition rule may increment the output counter, which starts with 0.

+### λ Calculus

+The program is a lambda term.
+To be run it is applies to a single 1.
+A valid program is valid should be evaluated to a string of 1s.
+The number of 1s is the result of the evaluation.

 ### SK(I) combinarory logic